 Marijuana or Cocaine Possession, Manufacturing, Delivery and Trafficking

-Our Mount Pleasant drug crimes attorney, Jeffrey D. Lynch, are well-known in courts throughout the region.
+Our drug crimes attorney, Jeffrey D. Lynch, is well-known in courts throughout the region.
 Prosecutors and court personnel know that when we make a claim, we have the skill and determination to back it up.
 We are not afraid to fight for our clients in the courtroom to ensure that their rights are protected.
-Whether your charges are related to marijuana, methamphetamine, prescription drugs or cocaine, defense attorney at our firm will be able to explain your options and design a strategy to fit your situation.
+Whether your charges are related to marijuana, methamphetamine, prescription drugs or cocaine, a defense attorney at our firm will be able to explain your options and design a strategy to fit your situation.

 The drug units in our area, BAYANET, Cement, Magnet, are tenacious, and they will often seize and attempt to forfeit your money, property, car, and even your home.
 Only an experienced attorney can stop them.